Brockham: Village green

 The village green is a focal point for the village.
 Once popular for its cricket matches – WG Grace is said to have played there – it is a focal point of a Guy Fawkes Night bonfire every year on the closest Saturday to 5 November.
-It has been at times, the UK's largest bonfire and firework display, believed to date back to the 1880s.
+It has been at times, the UK's largest bonfire and firework display, and was first recorded in 1886.
 Around 20,000 people gather round the village green, over 4 tonnes of fireworks typically light up the sky and the event is widely regarded by local residents as the highlight of the Mole Valley's calendar.
 Dorking Rugby Club on Kiln Lane, opens for the event, as the Club House is near to the bonfire.
-About £20,000 per year in the early 2010s was raised on average for local charities.
+In the 20 years to 2023, almost £450,000 has been raised by the event in aid of local organisations and charities.

-There is also an annual Victorian fair weekend in mid July, with a village picnic and firework display on the Saturday evening, also showcasing local talent.
+There is also an annual Victorian fair weekend in mid-July, with a village picnic and live music performances on the Saturday evening, also showcasing local talent.